jaivanti/LightweightDarkMode/README.md

 # LightweightDarkMode
-A Lightweight Dark Mode Extension which can be used for simple and efficient browsing without any overloads!
+Trying to build A Lightweight Dark Mode Extension which can be used for simple and efficient browsing without any overloads!